123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 The main trigger was when I got to read [Ben's sagely advice](https://www.benkuhn.net/writing/) on blogging as an awesome avenue to gain even more awesome friendships.\*

-Points by Ben that made way too much sense when playing out to their logical conclusions:
+**Points by Ben that made way too much sense when playing out to their logical conclusions:**

-- around 25% of his friends, he either first met them through one of his blogs OR
+- Around 25% of his friends, he either first met them through one of his blogs OR
-- his friendships was significantly reinforced by commenting on each other's posts
+- His friendships was significantly reinforced by commenting on each other's posts
-- another 25% or more he met indirectly through one of these people (who are disproportionately likely to have friends that he like a lot)
+- Another 25% or more he met indirectly through one of these people (who are disproportionately likely to have friends that he like a lot)

-This is important.
-Over the course of my life, I realized that I deeply value friendship.
+**This is important.** Over the course of my life, I realized that I deeply value friendship.

 ## Reciprocal Arrangements